GAMBIA

 Lack of obligation to share passive infrastructure

-There is no obligation for passive infrastructure sharing in Taiwan to deliver telecom services to end users, and it is not practised both in the mobile and fixed sectors based on commercial agreements.
+It is reported that there is no obligation for passive infrastructure sharing in Gambia to deliver telecom services to end users.
+However, it is practised both in the mobile and fixed sectors based on commercial agreements.

 Coverage Telecommunications sector